PeterDrake/cs369/lessons/11_linear_regression.md

 * If extra time, work on assignments

 # For Next Time
-You can now start work on linear regression assignment
+You can now do the Linear Regression assignment
-Read Chapter 3
+Read Géron, pp. 138-149